Updated March 16, 2023

 Here we got Dim ProductID As Integer.
 We allow holding any whole number.

 Boolean is used for storing True or False values.
 The default value is False.
 Internally, they are stored as an integer, but it can only evaluate to True or False.
 When numeric types are converted to Boolean, 0 = False, and anything else = True (Not False).
 When Booleans are converted to a numeric type, False = 0, and True = -1.
-This is due to bitwise NOT operation being performed on all of the bits in the integer, flipping all zeroed bits to one resulting in a value of negative one.
+This is due to bitwise NOT operation is performed on all of the bits in the integer, flipping all zeroed bits to one resulting in a value of negative one.

 Dim isActive As Boolean, Boolean can represent either True or False value.